Faith For U Today

 It’s Time to Wake Up Christian

-Have you grown comfortable in your faith?
-Drifting, stagnant, or just going through the motions?
-Jesus didn’t call us to a lukewarm, halfhearted belief—He called us to follow Him fully.
-If your faith feels weak, if sin has crept in, or if you’ve been coasting spiritually, it’s time to shake off the apathy.
+Feeling stuck in your faith?
+Maybe you’ve grown comfortable—drifting, stagnant, or just coasting.
+But Jesus didn’t call us to halfhearted belief; He called us to follow Him fully.
+If your faith feels weak or sin has crept in, it’s time to wake up.
 Theology isn’t just for scholars—it’s for you.
-A shallow faith won’t carry you through life’s trials, and it won’t stand against the pressures of the world.
-Dig into God’s truth.
-Confront your doubts.
-Surrender your life completely.
+A shallow faith won’t stand against life’s pressures.
+Dig into God’s truth, confront your doubts, and surrender completely.

 Apologetics